 These are split into two types of conversion: macro and micro.
-Macro-conversion is the main aim of your site (usually a purchase or booking) while micro-conversions are all the smaller conversions (e.g. signing up for your email list or downloading a resource) that can eventually lead to that macro-conversion.
+Macro-conversion is the main aim of your site (usually a purchase or booking).
+At the same time, micro-conversions are all the smaller conversions (e.g., signing up for your email list or downloading a resource) that can eventually lead to that macro-conversion.

 How can I calculate my conversion rate?